TeoVibe/website-project/README.md

-# website-project for testing various web development libraries, network configurations and pentesting
+# website-project for testing the django web development framework
 #
 #
 # website html&css template by W3!